Friendly-Neighborhood-Programmer/Diagnosis-DEATH/readme.txt

-Authors: Vitaly Dufour (101247178), William Graham (101228346)
+Authors: Vitaly Dufour (101247178), William Graham (101228346), Isaac Robert (101232719)

 OS: Windows

 How to Play:
     You are a germ that has invaded the body, the body has many natural defenses and it will use them to repel you.
 Get the target score (15) in 2:30 minutes to win the game.
-    You can acrue score by defeating enemies, stronger enemies will get you more score.
+    You can accrue score by defeating enemies, stronger enemies will get you more score.

 Controls: